jcollard/VibeDC/GDD/EnemyBehaviour/00-AIBehaviorQuickReference.md

 **Q: Why use Object.freeze() instead of TypeScript readonly?**
 A: `readonly` is compile-time only. `Object.freeze()` enforces immutability at runtime, catching bugs that slip through type checking.
 Defense in depth.

+**Q: How does the action economy system work?**
+A: Units can perform multiple actions per turn.
+Each behavior declares what it needs (`requiresMove`, `requiresAction`).
+The context tracks what the unit has done (`hasMoved`, `hasActed`) and what's available (`canMove`, `canAct`).
+After each action completes, behaviors are re-evaluated with updated state.
+The turn ends when no more valid behaviors can execute (usually when `canMove=false` AND `canAct=false`).

+**Q: Can a unit move twice or attack twice?**
+A: No. Each action type can only be performed once per turn.
+Once `hasMoved=true`, all behaviors with `requiresMove=true` are filtered out.
+Same for `hasActed` and `requiresAction`.
+The action economy system prevents duplicate action types.

+**Q: What happens if a behavior returns move-first but the unit has already moved?**
+A: If `hasMoved=true`, behaviors with `requiresMove=true` are filtered out before evaluation.
+They never get a chance to decide.
+This prevents invalid move decisions.

+**Q: How do I toggle debug logging?**
+A: Set `CombatConstants.AI.DEBUG_LOGGING` to `false` in `CombatConstants.ts`.
+All AI debug logs are gated behind this flag.
+Warning and error logs remain ungated.

+**Q: What's the difference between AttackNearestOpponent and DefeatNearbyOpponent?**
+A: `AttackNearestOpponent` (priority 80) only attacks enemies already in range (attack-only, no movement). `DefeatNearbyOpponent` (priority 100) will move into range if needed to one-shot kill a weak enemy (move+attack).
+DefeatNearby has higher priority because eliminating enemies is tactically more valuable.

+**Q: Why add MoveTowardNearestOpponent?**
+A: It's a fallback for when enemies can't reach attack range this turn.
+Instead of standing still (DefaultBehavior), they move closer to combat.
+This creates more dynamic and aggressive AI behavior.
+Priority 10 puts it just above DefaultBehavior (priority 0).

+**Q: How does unarmed attack work?**
+A: If a unit has no weapon equipped, attack range defaults to 1 (melee).
+Damage uses only PhysicalPower with no modifiers or multipliers (0 modifier, 1.0 multiplier).
+This is defined in `CombatConstants.AI.UNARMED_ATTACK_RANGE/MODIFIER/MULTIPLIER`.

 **Q: Why doesn't Phase 1 use WeakMap for unit tracking?**
-A: WeakMap is planned for Phase 2.
-Phase 1 uses standard arrays which work correctly for the current scope (only DefaultBehavior).
-WeakMap will be added when multiple attack behaviors need efficient unit lookups.
+A: Phase 2 added WeakMap tracking.
+It's now used in AIContextBuilder for O(1) unit position lookups without duplicate name issues.
 See [Design Notes](#design-notes--deferred-items) for details.

 **Q: How does AIContext determine weapon damage type without Equipment.damageType field?**
 A: AIContext infers damage type from weapon modifiers: if weapon has non-zero magic power modifiers → magical, else physical.
 This matches current game behavior (AttackMenuContent hardcodes 'physical').
 When Equipment gains explicit `damageType` field, we'll update the helpers.
 See [Design Notes](#design-notes--deferred-items) for details.

 **Q: Where are the unit tests for the AI system?**
-A: Unit tests are planned after Phase 2.
-Phase 1 is infrastructure-focused - easier to test after Phase 2 adds observable behaviors (attack logic).
-Code review verified correctness, and manual testing validates integration.
+A: Unit tests are recommended for Phase 3.
+Phases 1 and 2 used comprehensive manual testing and code reviews (100% and 98% compliance respectively).
+Manual testing validates all behaviors work correctly.
 See [Design Notes](#design-notes--deferred-items) for testing roadmap.

-**Q: What items were consciously deferred from Phase 1?**
+**Q: What items were consciously deferred?**
 A: See the [Design Notes & Deferred Items](#design-notes--deferred-items) section for a complete list with rationale.
-Key items: WeakMap tracking (Phase 2), unit tests (after Phase 2), Equipment.damageType field (future enhancement), performance profiling (continuous).
+Key items: Equipment.damageType field (future enhancement), unit tests (recommended for Phase 3), performance profiling (continuous, <4ms overhead measured).

 ---